-The mechanical arm of the ROV holds the ADCP current meter in front of a “bubblegum coral” Peragorgia sp. to measure the flow of particles around the coral.
-Some of the white coral-like animals were collected for the first time by the ROV yesterday and turned out to be a species of sponge.
+The remotely operated vehicle (ROV) mechanical arm holds the current meter in front of a bubblegum coral (Paragorgia sp.) to measure the flow of particles around the coral.
+Yesterday, some of the white coral-like animals — collected for the first time by the ROV — turned out to be a species of sponge.
 Click image for larger view and image credit.

 Filming Begins